Medusa Head &

 • Key Plant Features

-Looking for a plant that's as unique as you are?
-Look no further than the Medusa Head, also known as 'Euphorbia flanaganii', a beautiful member of Euphorbia genus!
+Introducing the Medusa Head, also known as 'Euphorbia flanaganii', a beautiful member of the Euphorbia genus!

 The Medusa head Euphorbia is a succulent that definitely stands out from the crowd!
 Unlike its desert-dwelling counterparts, this little guy doesn't do well with extended periods of drought.
 If you're lucky enough to be the proud owner of one of these unique plants, make sure to water it weekly during those hot summer months.